jonnymuir/jonnymoo.github.io/_posts/2022-05-01-Five-percent.md

 image: keats
 title: 5%
 ---
-The percentage of our teams' working day that can attributed directly to things that are of value to end users.
+The percentage of our teams' working day that can be attributed directly to things that are of value to end users.

 What is "of value" and how is it measured?